LarsCD/Procedural-starsystem-generation/README.md

 # Functionality:

 ## Generate planet
-  Generate type of planet based on occurance in the real universe.\n From radius and planet composittion; generate mass, gravity at surface, and more.
+  - Generate type of planet based on occurance in the real universe.
+  - From radius and planet composittion; generate mass, gravity at surface, and more.
   Further generate atmospheric composition-, pressure- and other atmospheric data.

 ## Generate stellar object